NiYien/docs/update_Niyien_tool_en.md

 >1.
 Add detection for camera image stabilization.
 >2.
 Add specific prompts for synchronization failures.
 >3.
 Fix the bug that some cameras' image stabilization status is misdetected, resulting in non-processing.
+>4.
+Add support for additional cameras:
+>   a.
+Canon M50
 >

 Version：V1.4.0（minimum Gyroflow version: V1.6.3)